Track work hours with a timer built for client projects

 -

 Yes.
-Because entries stay tied to projects and clients, the timer feeds directly into the later parts of the workflow like reporting and invoicing.
+Because entries stay tied to projects and clients, tracked time feeds directly into the later parts of the workflow like reporting and invoicing.

 -

-No. It is intentionally simple so teams can adopt it quickly without spending weeks teaching people how to capture their time.
+No. It is intentionally simple so teams can adopt it quickly without spending weeks teaching people how to track their work hours.